Back to main LIS 501 page

 We are using eClass for LIS 501 online this term, which you will also use for most (if not all) other online courses you take within the School of Library and Information Studies.
 Please be sure you familiarize yourself with the LIS 501 eClass course site during the first few days of class, and be sure to ask ahead of time (not at the last minute!) about anything you have difficulty finding or accessing.

 You may well find things are not in the places you might expect on our eClass site, based on prior educational experiences or when compared against other SLIS courses you are taking.
 Indeed, the structure and organization of eClass sites and other teaching and pedagogical elements may vary somewhat across the courses you take at SLIS.
 You should find some level of consistency, but remember that each course is a different experience with a different instructor, and so there may well be differences in course design and structure and in the styles of teaching you are exposed to.
-Much as we value diversity and intellectual freedom in the library and information professions, SLIS values and celebrates diversity in teaching and educational experiences as part of the MLIS program and the academic, intellectual, and pedagogical freedom of faculty and instructors.
+Much as we value diversity and intellectual freedom in the library and information profession, SLIS values and celebrates diversity in teaching and educational experiences as part of the MLIS program and the academic, intellectual, and pedagogical freedom of faculty and instructors.

 Both you (as students) and I (as your instructor) have responsibilities as part of our collective learning experience this semester.
 I expect you to